afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/InputHubTest/README.md

 23. Move "CLUTCH2" at random.
 Output must show a changing value at `<R>` and `<C>` set to 0.
 24. Move both "CLUTCH1" and "CLUTCH2" to idle.
 25. Push "COMMAND" and "CYCLE_PADDLES" at the same time, then release.
 Output must show `Clutch mode: 2`.
-26. Move "CLUTCH1" to full extent, then back to iddle.
+26. Move "CLUTCH1" to full extent, then back to idle.
 Last line of output must show:

     ```text
     ...0000000000000000 ...0000000000000000 | 000 | 000 | 000 || 254